-- Importing, exporting, or transshipping meat and fish products: fees are approximately \$60 per year and processing time is one working day (normal service). - Importing or transshipping fresh fruits and vegetables: fees are approximately \$277 per year and processing time is one working day (normal service). - Importing fresh table eggs: free of charge and processing time is five working days (normal service).
+- Importing, exporting, or transshipping meat and fish products: fees are approximately \$62 per year and processing time is one working day (normal service).
+Express service: pay an additional fee equal to the cost of license for same day processing. - Importing or transshipping fresh fruits and vegetables: fees are approximately \$281 per year and processing time is one working day (normal service).
+Express service: pay an additional fee equal to the cost of license for same day processing. - Importing fresh table eggs: free of charge and processing time is one working day (normal service).